kristianmandrup/nx-code-mods/Readme.md

-# Nx Generator code mods
+# Generator code mods

-This library is intended to contain Code Mods (AST Modifiers) for use in generators (such as Nx monorepo generators, Ng (Angular) generators or any other generator).
+This library is intended to contain _Code Mods_ (AST Modifiers) for use in generators such as:

+- Nx monorepo generators
+- Ng (Angular) generators
+- Any other generator.

-The library includes a number of utility functions which greatly simplify the creation of your own Code Mods.
+The library includes a number of utility functions which greatly simplify the creation of your own _Code Mods_.

+_Code Mods_ are commands that can intelligently update your code by inserting or removing code at specific points in existing code and apply formatting so the change looks native to the code base.

 <!-- vscode-markdown-toc -->